Skip to main content

 4. Choose banks that also offer student credit cards

-While some student bank accounts don't offer a lot in the way of sign up incentives and benefits, many do feature perks.
+While some student bank accounts don't offer a lot in the way of sign-up incentives and benefits, many do feature perks.
 These can sometimes be a small cash bonus or the opportunity to earn rewards points from your purchases.
 For example, with the Scotiabank Student Banking Advantage Plan, you can earn 1 Scene Point for every $5 spent on everyday purchases with the Scotia debit card connected to your account.
-You could save up your points for large future purchases or redeem them at the grocery store at a rate of 1,000 points = $10 off your bill.
+This means you could save up your points for large future purchases or redeem them at the grocery store at a rate of 1,000 points = $10 off your bill.

 How to open a student bank account

-In general, opening any bank account is an easy process.
-The vast majority of financial institutions will let you sign up online, and your new account will be ready for you to use within minutes.
+In general, opening any bank account is an easy process and can be easily navigated through our step-by-step guide.
+Most financial institutions will let you sign up online, with your new account accessible to use within minutes.
 That being said, there is documentation you'll want to have ready to help confirm your identity and student status.
 This can include:

 • A driver's license or passport